-(Prerequisite: Placement by an ACT Math score of 15-16, , ACCUPLACER Math score of 36-62, or MATH 1003 Fundamentals of Mathematics with a grade of "C" or better.)
-This course is an introduction to the basic concepts and theory of algebra.
-Topics include simple equations, linear equations and graphing, exponents, polynomials, and factoring.
-A grade of "C" or better is required before progressing to the next course level.
+(Prerequisite: Placement by an ACT Math score 12-18 or equivalent ACCUPLACER Math score) This course is designed to prepare students for MATH 1323 Quantitative Literacy.
+Topics include arithmetic review, fractions, ratios, proportions, percent, solving basic equations, points and lines, exponents, scientific notation, and how to use a scientific/graphing calculator.
+A grade of "C" or better is required before enrolling in Quantitative Literacy.
 (Offered in fall, spring, and summer).

-MATH 1023 Intermediate Algebra 3 Cr., (3 Lec.)
+MATH 1063 Foundations of College Algebra 3 Cr., (3 Lec.)

-(Prerequisite: Placement by an ACT Math score of 17-18, ACCUPLACER Math score of 63-76, or MATH 1013 Elementary Algebra with a grade of "C" or better.)
-This course is designed to prepare students for Math 1333 College Algebra.
-Topics included in this course are factoring, rational expressions, radical expressions, and linear and quadratic equations.
-A grade of "C" or better is required before progressing to the next course level (Offered in fall and spring only).
+(Prerequisite: Placement by an ACT Math score 12-18 or equivalent ACCUPLACER Math score) This course is designed to prepare students for Math 1333 College Algebra.
+Topics included in this course are simple equations, linear equations and graphing, exponents, polynomials, factoring, and radical expressions.
+A grade of "C" or better is required before enrolling in College Algebra.
+(Offered in fall, spring, and summer).